We create our gods in our own image. Then, we imitate their ways. What could possibly go wrong?

 All writers seek a strong opening, and Genesis begins by positioning humans as heroes in a perfect world.
 But, somewhere along the way, that fictional dialogue became actual divine utterance – a terrifying mandate, justifying our place at the top of the table with the natural world spread out before us like a cornucopia.

-Cut to the Victorian era and this belief had embedded itself deep in the popular psyche.
+Fast-forward to the Victorian era and this belief had embedded itself deep in the popular psyche.
 Charles Kingsley, cleric and author of The Water-Babies, spoke of ‘The glorious work which God seems to have laid on the English race, to replenish the earth and subdue it’.
-Kingsley also extended that commission towards any people-group which were deemed to require being subdued.3
+Kingsley also extended that Great Commission towards any people-group which were deemed to require subjugation.3

 Subduing the earth – let’s say ‘managing’ – does have a sensible ring to it.
 It suggests curation, care, engineering, progress.
 Throughout the ages, forests were not considered particularly useful, whereas lumber is.
 But, in order to manage positively, you must first accept the need to coexist, and be committed to it.
-As I’ve said elsewhere, we are symbiotic, not above.
+As I’ve said elsewhere, we are not above, not even symbiotic with nature, but the self-same organism – literally, One with the natural realm.

 But everyone understands that nowadays, don’t they?